xgui4/LCE-Qt-Launcher/readme.md

 - Windows 10 and later (not tested yet)
 - GNU/Linux

+# Unsupported OS

+- FreeBSD for now , until i found a solution to port it to FreeBSD it is currently Unsupported.
+- Android since Minecraft LCE is currently quite laggy and buggy on Android
-- MacOS (not officially supported, since I cannot test it, but should work with POISX compatibility)
+- MacOS since I cannot test it legally, but should work with POISX compatibility but it is not officially supported.
-- Android (not tested yet)

 ## Code of Respect